hashgraph/hedera-sourcify/tools/README.md

 };
 ```

+> [!NOTE]
+> Both `apiUrl` and `browserUrl` expect an URL without a trailing slash.
+> Having a trailing slash in the Sourcify URLs may cause unexpected errors.

 Note that the `hardhat-verify` plugin has Etherscan enabled by default, and Sourcify disabled by default, hence you need to set both flags as above in the configuration.

 Then run